MoultDB/MoultGPT/README.md

 # 🐛 MoultGPT

-**MoultGPT** is a modular NLP pipeline for extracting biologically relevant traits related to moulting in arthropods from scientific literature.
-It supports PDF parsing, sentence summarization, trait extraction using a local LLM (Mistral 7B), and can be fine-tuned using LoRA on a domain-specific dataset.
+**MoultGPT** is a modular NLP & CV pipeline for extracting biologically relevant traits related to moulting in arthropods from scientific literature and images.
+It combines PDF parsing, sentence summarization, trait extraction using a local LLM, and image classification using custom CNNs, with an interactive React interface.

 ---